-ICMC has been deploying refugee protection and resettlement experts to UN Refugee Agency (UNHCR) field operations across the world for over 20 years.
-As one of UNHCR’s largest affiliate workforce partners, ICMC experts prepare more than one half of UNHCR’s refugee resettlement referrals each year.
-Their contribution is essential in meeting global refugee resettlement needs.
-In 2019, ICMC deployed 109 experts to 31 countries in Africa, Asia, the Middle East, Europe, and Latin America.
+ICMC has been deploying refugee protection and resettlement experts to UN Refugee Agency (UNHCR) field operations across the world for over 25 years.
+As one of UNHCR’s largest affiliate workforce partners, ICMC experts prepare more than one half of UNHCR’s refugee resettlement referrals each year, making an essential contribution to meeting global refugee resettlement needs.
+In 2022, ICMC deployed 124 qualified resettlement case processing experts and reviewers to UNHCR field operations in 41 countries: in Africa, the Middle East and North Africa, Asia, Latin America, and Europe.

-This leaves many with little or no choice but to move onwards on perilous journeys.
+This lack of protection leaves many with little or no choice but to move onwards on perilous journeys.
 In this context, third country options – such as resettlement and complementary admission pathways – are the only alternatives for protection and long-term solutions.

 Providing Unique and Valid Solutions for Refugees

 ICMC deploys experts who work with integrity, quality and efficiency to support the UN Refugee Agency and governments in providing resettlement options for the most vulnerable refugees.

 Integrity being a paramount aspect of ICMC’s work, all experts are meticulously checked for their background, experience and knowledge.
 All of them bring proven on-the-ground resettlement and protection experience, and put their expertise into practice with dedication, passion and commitment.
 They relate to vulnerable and traumatized people with sensitivity and professionalism.

 In 2022, ICMC deployees carried out expert assessments for 47,489 persons, of whom 40,291 were identified as eligible for resettlement.
 Deployees also conducted “best interest of the child” assessments for 676 children and their caregivers.